How To Reduce And Manage Stress Naturally

 Can stress be prevented?

 Total prevention of stress is neither possible nor desirable because stress Is an important stimulation of human growth and creativity, in addition to being an inevitable part of life.
-Moreover, specific strategies for stress prevention vary widely from person to person, depending on the character and number of the stressors in somebody's lifetime, and the amount of control he or she has over these factors.
-Generally, however, a combination of attitudinal and behavioral changes work well for many patients.
+Specific strategies for stress prevention vary widely from person to person, depending on the character and number of the stressors in somebody's lifetime, and the amount of control he or she has over these factors.
+A combination of attitudinal and behavioral changes work well for many people.
 The best form of prevention appears to be parental modeling of healthy attitudes and behaviors within the family.

 1. Gayle Encyclopedia of ALternative Medicine